 DLH provides services and solutions within two broad US Government markets: healthcare and logistics.
-Our offerings are segregated into two revenue streams: Healthcare Delivery Solutions and Logistics & Technical Services, which now includes our contingency staff augmentation service offering.
+Our offerings are segregated into two revenue streams: Healthcare Delivery Solutions and Logistics & Technical Services.
 Our services are provided to government agencies including the Department of Veteran Affairs, the Department of Defense, and other government clients.